eFiniLan/eon-battery-saver/README.md

 **Q: Why the UI becomes sluggish?**

-A: This is due to the CPU max scale frequencies have been reduced to the smallest available, it will be gone once it's connected to USB.
+A: This is due to the CPU max scale frequencies have been reduced to the minimum available, it will be gone once it's connected to a powered USB port.

 **Q: Why the battery still reach high temp?**